NautilusTrader

 Trigger type

-• DOUBLE_LAST: The trigger price will be based on the last two consecutive last prices.
+• DOUBLE_LAST: Requires two consecutive matching last prices.

-• LAST_OR_BID_ASK: The trigger price will be based on either the last price or bid/ask.
+• LAST_OR_BID_ASK: Uses either the last price or the side‑appropriate bid or ask.

-• MID_POINT: The trigger price will be based on the mid-point between the bid and ask.
+• MID_POINT: Uses the midpoint between the bid and ask.

-• MARK_PRICE: The trigger price will be based on the venue's mark price for the instrument.
+• MARK_PRICE: Uses the venue's mark price for the instrument.

-• INDEX_PRICE: The trigger price will be based on the venue's index price for the instrument.
+• INDEX_PRICE: Uses the venue's index price for the instrument.

 Contingent orders